Advanced Search

 9. Harmful intent, wishing to injure others, be it in a great or small way.

-10. Wrong view, viewing some existent thing, such as rebirth, cause and effect, or the
+10. Wrong view, viewing some existent thing, such as rebirth, cause and effect, or the Three Jewels as nonexistent.

-The morality practised by those who observe the monastic way of life is referred to as the discipline of individual liberation (Pratimoksha).
+The morality practiced by those who observe the monastic way of life is referred to as the discipline of individual liberation (Pratimoksha).
 In India, there were four major schools of tenets, later producing eighteen branches, which each preserved their own version of the Pratimoksha, the original discourse spoken by the Buddha, which laid down the guidelines for monastic life.
-The practice observed in the Tibetan monasteries follows the Mulasarvastavadin tradition in which 253 precepts are prescribed for fully ordained monks or Bhikshus.
+The practice observed in the Tibetan monasteries follows the Mulasarvastavadin tradition in which 253 precepts are prescribed for fully ordained monks or bhikshus.
 In the Theravadin tradition the individual liberation vow of monks comprises 227 precepts.

 In providing you with an instrument of mindfulness and alertness, the practice of morality protects you from indulging in negative actions.
 Therefore it is the foundation of the Buddhist path.
 The second phase is meditation, which leads the practitioner to the second training which is concerned with concentration.